-In Y2019, GPCB had imposed a closure of our Ankleshwar site for a month for alleged contamination.
-As a consequence, the Company is actively working with GPCB to enhance the site facilities to a high standard.
-Examples are, raising all underground industrial effluent piping & treatment tanks to relocate them above ground as well as several other measures at both the sites.
+In Year 2019, GPCB had imposed a closure of our Ankleshwar site for a month for alleged contamination.
+Consequently, the Company by actively working with GPCB, has enhanced the site facilities to a benchmark standard.
+These actions have yielded the desired results & the Company is now focused on sustaining the same.